codelearning2021/regex-tutorial-and-explainer/gist-template.md

 ```[a-z]```

 Here, "[a-z]" matches any lowercase letter from "a" to "z" between the "<" and the following space or ">" character.
-This defines the HTML tag.
+This defines the HTML tag.<br>

 ### Flags